Post-strike Hollywood rushes to get film, TV sets humming

 “My phone would not stop ringing and buzzing last night,” said Goodnight, who estimated she may have spoken to as many as 100 people, including her laid-off workers.
 “I did not imagine the wave of tears that came, because ... like Sisyphus being able to put down a 200-pound rock, I wasn’t even aware of how much pressure I was under.”

 Major film projects, such as Ridley Scott’s historical epic “Gladiator 2,” are expected to return to production by the end of the year or early next year, according to one source familiar with the project.
-Schedules are being matched, flights to Malta and accommodations are being booked, and other preparations are under way.
+For the Scott film, schedules are being matched, flights to Malta and accommodations are being booked, and other preparations are under way.

 Martial arts film “Mortal Kombat 2” will resume shooting on the Gold Coast of Australia.